prsarbb/prsarbb/README.md

-- 👋 Hi, I’m @prsarbb
+- 👋 Hi, I’m Parisa Arbab
-- 👀 I’m interested in Data Science and Deep Learning
+- 👀 I’m interested in Deep Learning
-- 🌱 I’m currently learning Python
+- 🌱
-- 💞️ I’m looking to collaborate on Analysis Data
+- 💞️
 - 📫 How to reach me ...

 <!---